alexekdahl/marksman.nvim/README.md

 ## Why?

 Vim's built-in marks are great, but they're global and get messy fast.
-Marksman keeps your bookmarks organized by project, adds powerful search capabilities, and provides a clean interface to manage them with modern features like undo support and mark descriptions.
+Marksman keeps your bookmarks organized by project, adds powerful search capabilities, and provides a clean interface to manage them with modern features like smart naming and file path display.

 ## Features